ethz-asl/scenenet_to_rosbag/README.md

     source <catkin_ws>/devel/setup.bash
     ```

-2. Download the SceneNet validation set (15GB) and the validation set protobuf file to the `data` directory of the `pySceneNetRGBD` folder, then run make in the root `pySceneNetRGBD` folder to generate the protobuf description.
+2. Get started with the validation set.
+Download the SceneNet validation set (15GB) and the validation set protobuf file to the `data` directory of the `pySceneNetRGBD` folder, then run make in the root `pySceneNetRGBD` folder to generate the protobuf description.

     ```bash
     cd pySceneNetRGBD/data